gy2108/todo_app/README.md

 # todo_app
-Building a Todo App Using Djano
+Building a Todo App Using Django